 Physical risks such as forest fires, floods and other natural disasters may directly impact the Group's physical facilities or those of its suppliers and customers and adversely impact the Group's earnings and total assets.
 While these risks cannot be eliminated completely, the Group takes proactive measures such as procuring appropriate insurance as part of its risk management strategy.
-Additionally, the Group maintains operational resilience by regularly reviewing its Business Continuity Management ("BCM") plans.
+Additionally, the Group maintains operational resilience by regularly reviewing its Business Continuity Management plans.

 Aside from physical risks arising from climate change, the Group is exposed to transition risks.
-These include the ongoing technological shift towards electric vehicles, the imposition of increased carbon taxes and investments in low-carbon technologies
+These include the ongoing technological shift towards EVs, the imposition of increased carbon taxes and investments in low-carbon technologies.

-To effectively manage these climate change risks, the Group conducts climate risk assessments and scenario analyses following the TCFD framework, as described in our sustainability reporting.
+To effectively manage these climate change risks, the Group conducts climate risk assessments and scenario analyses following the Task Force on Climate-Related Financial Disclosures ("TCFD") framework, as described in our sustainability reporting.
 This approach allows the Group to identify key focus areas for its portfolio businesses and build overall climate resilience.